Luscious chocolate pie, made from scratch, is a wonderful way to end any meal.

 I don’t know about you, but the recipe I grew up with was on the back of a pudding box.

-This chocolate pudding pie real, made with pure chocolate, butter and vanilla.
+This chocolate pudding pie is from scratch, made with pure chocolate, butter and vanilla.

 Look below the recipe for more information and variations.

 You can serve this creamy pie topped with whipped cream or a lovely meringue.
 I have given you the meringue recipe in the Notes just after the main recipe.

 Luscious Chocolate Pie

 - 1 baked pie shell, 9" pie shell